 There is one other theory that might suggest the plesiosaur theory to be true.
 And that is the interdimensional theory suggesting that Nessie might be from another dimension and that the creature occasionally, by accident, appears then disappears from our plane of existence and returns to its own Earth vibrating at a different frequency level than our own.
 Perhaps there is another Earth where dinosaurs still roam free.

 So what have eyewitnesses been seeing over the years?
 An ancient dinosaur?
 A demonic shapeshifter?
 A giant eel?
 Or have people’s imaginations gotten the better of them?
 Only time will tell.

-Until we discover the truth, the myth, mystery, and lore of the Loch Ness Monster will continue to fascinate us and remain in our realm of imagination and fantasy.
+Until we discover the truth, the myth, mystery, and lore of the Loch Ness Monster, like Bigfoot, will continue to fascinate us and remain in our realm of imagination and fantasy.